compare

 Dedicated student support

-• Our Online Learning Advisors (OLAs) will assist you with unit information, learning material, assignments, and referencing.
+• Our Online Learning Advisors (OLAs) will support you in every unit with unit information, learning materials, assessments, and referencing.

-• With continuous access to guidance and resources for a smooth study experience, you’re never alone with Swinburne Online.
+With ongoing access to support, tools, and resources, you are never studying alone with Swinburne Online.

 The Swinburne Online-SEEK connection